waldronlab/presentations/Schiffer_2018-07_Bioc2018_cMD-and-HMP16SData_1hworkshop/workshop-syllabus.md

-# Insert Workshop Title
+# Microbiome Something...

 # Instructor(s) name(s) and contact information

-Provide names and contact information for all instructors.
+Lucas Schiffer (schifferl.io),

 # Workshop Description

 Along with the topic of your workshop, include how students can expect to spend their time.
 For the description may also include information